hasan-q/workout-planner/README.md

 4. Run `npm run dev` to start the frontend.
 5. Head over to `http://localhost:5173/` to view the program and start using it.

+## License

+This program is open source and available under the MIT License.